Jim89/lsca_group/Assignment 2/BS1808_Group_Project_2_SO_Group11.md

 The overarching goal of this project is to optimise inventory and redesign the supply chain network of BioPharma, a chemical company.
 We use a combination of optimisation, heuristics and decision trees to evaluate improvements in order to make recommendations for courses of actions so that the company can cut costs and stay competitive in the global market.

-# Wiser on Hindsight: What could have been done in 2009

 In 2009, all six of BioPharma's plants maintained its capabilities for producing both Highcal and Relax; these chemicals can be shipped to any other parts of the world with additional costs attached.
 Furthermore, BioPharma faces import duties for all foreign goods entering a country, independent from plant origin.

-Under these conditions, the following optimisation problem is constructed to identify a more efficient use of resources.
+Based on the information given in tables, it is observed that

+* Plants with higher fixed costs are Germany, Mexico and Japan.
+* Plants with higher variable costs are Germany and Japan.
+* Mexico and German plants have greater capacities.
+However, in 2009 not all plants operated at full capacitiy.
+Some regions such as US imported Highcal and Germany imported Relax from other plants.
+* The plants in Mexico, US, Brazil and India is operating at full capacity.
+* Import tax into Europe, Japan and US is very low.

+# Wiser on Hindsight: What could have been done in 2009

 ## The Optimisation Problem

+Under the above conditions, the following optimisation problem is constructed to identify a more efficient use of resources.

 __Decision Variables__